Leoudeji/TPU-_on_FPGA/README.md

 # TPU_on_FPGA
+Vectorized arithmetic operations are made possible using vector registers, which have a complex instruction set for efficient parallel processing.
+Platforms like FPGA make rapid hardware simulations possible and Emulators like QEMU help to emulate the RISC-V vector architecture.

-In this research, we create a TPU with vector processing capabilities on an FPGA to study possible design bottlenecks.
+In this research, we design a mini-TPU with vector processing capabilities on an FPGA to identify potential design bottlenecks.

 # References